Node Types Reference

 - Appearance: Cyan circle with play icon overlay

-- Purpose: Pass numeric values between nodes
+- Purpose: Pass whole number values between nodes

 - Rules: Can only connect to other integer handles